Declinations with Disgorgement: The DOJ’s New Enforcement Category

 will (or will not) shape FCPA enforcement in the future.

-For more information, please contact Vinson & Elkins lawyers Jessica Mussallem or Kurt Oldenburg.
+For more information, please contact Vinson & Elkins lawyer Jessica Mussallem.
 Visit our website to learn more about V&E's FCPA & Global Anti-Corruption practice.